 The workspace includes all of the files for two build configurations.
-The tutorial code is common to both the Debug and the Release build configurations.
-The tutorial is designed to show how code can be written, debugged then downloaded in a 'Release' situation.
+The 'tutorial' code is common to both the 'Debug' and the 'Release' build configurations.
+The 'tutorial' is designed to show how code can be written, debugged and then downloaded without the debug monitor in a 'Release' situation.